Composed: Sep 19, 2023

 Dr. Ken Berry explains the futility of counting calories from a different perspective:

-If you got advice from your doctor, a trainer, or a weight loss specialist to eat at a caloric deficit, you got bad advice.
+If you got advice from your doctor, a trainer, or a weight loss specialist to eat at a caloric deficit calculated from the BMR, you got bad advice.
 Please don't let that bad advice hinder you any longer.

 Remember the show "The Biggest Loser"?